zainpay/zainpay-php-sdk/README.md

 ### Reconcile Bank Deposit
 - The request can be used to reconcile when payer has been debited or transferred the money but it does not appear on merchant transactions list.
-- Note: Merchant can either reconcile using depositReferenceNumber or depositAccountNumber
+- Note: Merchant can reconcile by using either depositReferenceNumber or depositAccountNumber
 -
     ```php
         use Zainpay\SDK\Engine;